 Bar Bar Book Club: Normal People By Sally Roony

-Our book club meeting this month was very interesting.
-I don't think we have ever had a book that has divided the group like this did.
+Our book club meeting this month was fascinating.
+I don't think we've ever had a book that has divided the group like this one ...

 Very much like marmite, Normal People by Sally Rooney had some book club members loving it and others hating it.
 So, much so that we had to give it two separate ratings to represent our thoughts realistically.